Posted May 25, 2020

 Today, Choise Smith is considered a gifted scholar of local Indian history and a rich resource of information which he generously shares.

 On any given day, Choice may be found at the museum working with his American Indian artifacts collection, teaching school children, or chatting with museum visitors about the history of Comanche, Kiowa, and Apache culture.
 Choise is available on a limited basis for Parker Center tours.
 Call the museum to schedule!
 806.675.2331

-In 2019, Crosby County resident Barbara Dunn, wife of the late Crosby County farmer, Darrell Dunn, endowed CCPMM with beautifully-preserved animal heads from her husband's hunting collection, the result of his many hunting trips to Alaska, Idaho, Wyoming, Colorado, New Mexico, and various parts of Texas.
+In 2019, Crosby County resident Barbara Dunn, wife of the late Crosby County farmer, Darrell Dunn, endowed CCPMM with beautifully-preserved animal mounts from her husband's hunting collection, the result of his many hunting trips to Alaska, Idaho, Wyoming, Colorado, New Mexico, and various parts of Texas.
 These include moose, bear, caribou, sheep, ibis, deer, elk, along with Pacific northwest aquatic animals.
 All are on display in the Wayne J. Parker Center.